mfkiwl/RPX-100-SDR/plugins/samplesource/bladerf2input/readme.md

 The plugin will be built only if the [BladeRF host library](https://github.com/Nuand/bladeRF) is installed in your system.
 If you build it from source and install it in a custom location say: `/opt/install/libbladeRF` you will have to add `-DBLADERF_INCLUDE_DIR=/opt/install/libbladeRF` to the cmake command line.

-The FPGA .rbf file should be copied to the folder where the `sdrangel` binary resides.
+The FPGA .rbf file should be copied to the folder where the `rpx-100` binary resides.
 You can download FPGA images from [here](https://www.nuand.com/fpga_images/)

-The BladeRF Host library is also provided by many Linux distributions (check its version) and is built in the SDRangel binary releases.
+The BladeRF Host library is also provided by many Linux distributions (check its version) and is built in the rpx-100 binary releases.

 <h2>Interface</h2>